 Selling or taking over a business can be expensive in terms of expert fees.
-Depending on the situation, the seller/buyer will require a lawyer, a valuation expert, a negotiation expert, etc.
+Depending on the situation, the seller/buyer will require a lawyer, a valuation expert, a negotiation expert, etc. As a buyer or seller of a business, you can apply for regional subsidies to cover part of the costs of professional assistance.

 Brussels Economy & Employment has introduced three financial aids to help offset these costs.
 These aids are generally available for a one-time issue, i.e. for the exceptional intervention of an expert.